[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 If a resource is namespaced, that means it cannot be created without a namespace.

-Default namespaces in Kubernetes
+Default namespace types in Kubernetes

 kubectl get namespaces